aadegtyarev/fast-modbus-python-tools/README.md

 # Python Scripts for Fast Modbus
+!
+This repository is not affiliated with or supported by Wiren Board.

 These tools allow interaction with devices supporting Fast Modbus: scanning, reading, and configuring events.
 Additionally, they enable reading and writing standard Modbus registers using the Fast Modbus protocol and addressing by serial number.
 ![image](https://github.com/user-attachments/assets/3224c23f-6aa8-4f89-988a-cdeafebde028)